akshayb80/Multi-Class-Vehicle-Classification/README.md

 * Anaconda Environment

-  You can visit the [Anaconda](https://www.anaconda.com/) for the installation packages.
+  You can visit the [Anaconda Website](https://www.anaconda.com/) for the installation packages.

 * Tensorflow-GPU version 2.1.0 (GPU version is recommended for faster performance)